mark-summerfield/tdb-rs/README.md

 containing the value `0`, and the second containing null which is permitted since the field's type is nullable.

-### Metadata
+### Timezones and Metadata

+Tdb does not have direct timezone support.
+There are three simple solutions for this.

+If all the dates in the database are in the same timezone, then either store all dates as UTC.
+Alternatively, add a tiny configuration table with the timezone data, for example:

+    [Config key str value str?
+    %
+    <timezone> <+02:30>
+    ]

+If, however, the dates being stored have varying timezones, then add another column specifically for the timezone.
+Something along these lines:

+    [Readings meter str reading real when date timezone str
+    %
+    <EX194B4> 1932.49 2024-11-17 <-03:00>
+    <V1938DX> 8492.1 2024-10-30 <+02:30>
+    ]

 If comments or metadata are required, simply create an additional table to store this data and add it to the Tdb.
+For example, use a Config table as shown above.

 ## Libraries